openbmc/openbmc/upstream-layers/yocto-docs/documentation/overview-manual/yp-intro.rst

 -  *AutoBuilder:* AutoBuilder is a project that automates build tests and quality assurance (QA).
-By using the public AutoBuilder, anyone can determine the status of the current development branch of Poky.
+By using the public AutoBuilder, anyone can determine the status of the current development branch of the core repositories (:term:`OpenEmbedded-Core (OE-Core)` and :term:`BitBake`).

    .. note::